gitter-lab/pathway-parameter-advising/README.md

 ## Installation
 To download pathway parameter advising using pip, run the command:
-> 'pip download --no-deps --no-binary :all: pathwayParameterAdvising`
+> `pip download --no-deps --no-binary :all: pathwayParameterAdvising`

 And untar the resulting archive file.